Pre-Fabricated, Modular and Manufactured Home Construction Permits in South Florida 2026

 Foundation and Site Connection

-Foundation and site connection construction for modular and manufactured home installation addresses substantial considerations including foundation type appropriate to the building type (typically slab-on-grade for substantial modular construction or pier and beam for manufactured homes), substantial structural connection of the building to the foundation with appropriate anchorage resisting hurricane wind uplift, integration with the building utility connections, and combined site-specific considerations.
-Manufactured home anchorage in HVHZ counties faces particularly stringent requirements addressing the substantial wind loading on the relatively lightweight manufactured home structure.
+Foundation and site connection construction for modular and manufactured home installation addresses considerations including foundation type appropriate to the building type (typically slab-on-grade for modular construction or pier and beam for manufactured homes), structural connection of the building to the foundation with appropriate anchorage resisting hurricane wind uplift, integration with the building utility connections, and site-specific considerations.
+Manufactured home anchorage in HVHZ counties faces particularly stringent requirements addressing the wind loading on the relatively lightweight manufactured home structure.

 Manufactured Home Park Construction

-Manufactured home park construction at substantial mobile home parks throughout South Florida addresses substantial site infrastructure supporting the park operation including substantial water and sewer infrastructure serving individual home sites, electrical infrastructure with individual home site service, road and circulation infrastructure within the park, common amenity construction including clubhouses, pools, and combined amenities, and combined site infrastructure.
+Manufactured home park construction at mobile home parks throughout South Florida addresses site infrastructure supporting the park operation including water and sewer infrastructure serving individual home sites, electrical infrastructure with individual home site service, road and circulation infrastructure within the park, common amenity construction including clubhouses, pools, and amenities, and site infrastructure.
 Individual manufactured home installation within established parks follows the park's established infrastructure with local building permit addressing the site connection scope.

 Required Submittal Documents